Graph Neural Networks with Learnable Structural and Positional Representations: Introduction

 The said limitation can be alleviated, to certain extents, by (i) stacking multiple layers, (ii) applying higher-order GNNs, or (iii) considering positional encoding (PE) of nodes (and edges).
 Let us assume two structurally identical nodes in a graph with the same 1-hop neighborhood, but different with respect to 2-hop or higher-order neighborhoods.
 Then, stacking several layers \citep{bresson2017residual, li2019deepgcns} can propagate the information from a node to multiple hops, and thus differentiate the representation of two far-away nodes.
 However, this solution can be deficient for long-distance nodes because of the over-squashing phenomenon \citep{alon2020bottleneck}.
 Another approach is to compute higher-order node-tuple aggregations such as in WL-based GNNs \citep{maron2019provably, chen2019equivalence}; though these models are computationally more expensive to scale than MP-GNNs, even for medium-sized graphs \citep{dwivedi2020benchmarking}.
 An alternative technique is to consider a global positioning of the nodes in the graph that can encode a graph-based distance between the nodes \citep{you2019position, dwivedi2020benchmarking,li2020distance,dwivedi2021generalization}, or can inform about specific sub-structures \citep{bouritsas2020improving,bodnar2021weisfeiler}.

 {\bf Contribution.} In this work, we turn to the idea of {\it learning positional representation} that can be combined with structural GNNs to generate more expressive node embedding.
 Our main intent is to alleviate the lack of canonical positioning of nodes in arbitrary graphs to improve the representation power of MP-GNNs, while keeping their linear complexity for large-scale applications.
 For this objective, we propose a novel framework, illustrated with Figure \ref{fig:mpgnns_lspe_architecture}, that enables GNNs to learn both structural and positional representations at the same time (thus named MPGNNs\texttt{-LSPE}).
-We show that the proposed architecture with learnable PE can be used with any graph network that fits to the MP-GNNs framework, and improves its performance ($2.87\%$ to $64.14\%$).
+Alongside, we present a random-walk diffusion based positional encoding scheme to initialize the positional representations of the nodes.
+We show that the proposed architecture with learnable PE can be used with any graph network that fits to the MP-GNNs framework, and improves its performance ($1.79\%$ to $64.14\%$).
 In our demonstrations, we formulate \texttt{LSPE} instances of both sparse GNNs, such as GatedGCNs \citep{bresson2017residual} and PNA \citep{corso2020principal} and fully-connected Transformers-based GNNs \citep{kreuzer2021rethinking, mialon2021graphit}.
-Our numerical experiments on three standard molecular benchmarks show that different instantiations of MP-GNNs with \texttt{LSPE} surpass the previous state-of-the-art (SOTA) on two datasets by considerable margins ($26.23\%$ and $0.66\%$), while achieving SOTA-comparable score on the third.
+Our numerical experiments on three standard molecular benchmarks show that different instantiations of MP-GNNs with \texttt{LSPE} surpass the previous state-of-the-art (SOTA) on one dataset by a considerable margin ($26.23\%$), while achieving SOTA-comparable score on the other two datasets.
+The architecture also shows consistent improvements on three non-molecular benchmarks.
 In addition, our evaluations find the sparse MP-GNNs to be outperforming fully-connected GNNs, hence suggesting greater potential towards the development of highly efficient, yet powerful architectures for graphs.